sintefmath/tinia/tutorials/tutorial3/tutorial3.md

 value for the element, the fourth is the maximum allowed value for the element.
 \snippet Tutorial3_Job.hpp constrained

-Notice that we add our elements as `int`, and the model is able to deduce the type automatically.
+Notice that we add our elements as `int`, and the compiler is able to deduce the type automatically as an int.

 Listeners to ExposedModel
 ---